-Once documents are submitted to University of Houston-Clear Lake, they become the property of the university and will not be returned or otherwise sent to other institutions or entities via email, fax or U.S. mail.
-Students may receive copies of their previously submitted transcripts or scores in person or by bringing a valid Texas Driver's License or ID to the Office of Admissions (domestic students) or the Office of International Admissions and Programs (international students) and completing a request form to release the information.
+Once documents are submitted to University of Houston-Clear Lake, they become the property of the University and will not be returned or otherwise sent to other institutions or entities via email, fax or U.S. mail.
+Students may receive copies of their previously submitted transcripts or scores in person or by bringing a valid Texas Driver's License or ID to the Office of Admissions and completing a request form to release the information.